 - cayenne pepper, about 1/8 to 1/4 teaspoon, optional

-- barbecue sauce for serving, your favorite brand, or homemade (see below)
+- 2 cups barbecue sauce (your favorite brand or homemade — see below)

 - Put the pork shoulder in the crockery insert of the slow cooker.
 Cut the roast to fit, if necessary.
 Add the water and sprinkle the pork lightly with kosher salt, freshly ground black pepper, and cayenne pepper.